BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 ~snare.set(\gate, 0)
 ```

-For example, the frequency should be called ``freq``, if we want to be able to sustain the sound we should use a sustaining envelope with a gate argument called ``gate`` and the amplitude should be defined by ``amp``.
+Note that the frequency argument should be called ``freq``, the amplitude argument should be called ``amp, `` and the gate should be called ``gate``.
+This is crucial.
+Otherwise, we can not make use of the full potential of SuperCollider's pattern library.

 ```isc
 (
 var event = (\instrument: \saw, \dur: 0.2, \freq: 300);
 event.play;